 Walt Disney was the most successful and influential movie producer in history.
 This slide presentation features images of Walt Disney’s early life in Marceline and Kansas City and his later life in Hollywood, with an emphasis on illustrating how his Missouri years influenced the films he made and the theme parks he designed and built.

-Dan Viets, who has researched and written about Walt Disney for nearly twenty years, is coauthor of Walt Disney’s Missouri: The Roots of a Creative Genius.
+Dan Viets, who has researched and written about Walt Disney for nearly 20 years, is coauthor of Walt Disney’s Missouri: The Roots of a Creative Genius.
 He is president of the group that owns and is restoring Disney’s first professional film studio in Kansas City.

 From Bethel in the north to Carthage in the south, nineteenth-century Missouri was home to a number of intentional communities designed to achieve an ideal social order, a planned alternative to the ordinary modes of life.
 This presentation describes Missouri’s well-known and little-known utopias, both religious and secular, and includes biographical sketches and anecdotes about some of the colorful and eccentric figures who founded them.